 As a Torah-observant Jew, Yeshua (Jesus) of Nazareth observed Hanukkah during His earthly ministry (John 10:22).
 My wife and I, both Gentiles, do likewise.
 We celebrate Yeshua, the light of the world (John 8:12), during the Festival of Lights.
 The Jewish holiday, which is observed for eight nights and days, commemorates the purification and rededication of the Temple in 165 BCE.
-Hanukkah began at sundown tonight (Dec.
-2).
+In 2022 Hanukkah begins the evening of Dec.
+18.

 Some believe Yeshua was conceived on Hanukkah and born during the fall Biblical feasts.
 I like this Hanukkah reflection by John Parsons at Hebrew for Christians: